PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 :class:`~.CircuitGraph` instance, but the way differentiation is done is custom to the differentiation method offered by the ``QNode``.

-For further details on qnodes, the mutability of qnodes we refer to :class:`~.BaseQNode` and for a list of qnodes to :ref:`qml_qnodes`.
+For further details on QNodes, and for a full list of QNodes, refer to the :doc:`/code/qml_qnodes` module.

 Interfaces
 **********